sccn/sccn.github.io/index.markdown

 # Welcome to the EEGLAB Wiki

-Over the last 17 or more years, EEGLAB ([Delorme & Makeig, 2004](/others/EEGLAB_References.html)), has become a very widely used environment for human EEG and other related data analysis, with contributions from dozens of programmers, plug-in tool authors, and users.
-This new (2021), revised version of the EEGLAB documentation is hosted on GitHub.com for ease of use and updating.
+Since 2003, EEGLAB ([Delorme & Makeig, 2004](/others/EEGLAB_References.html)), has become a very widely used environment for human EEG and other related data analysis, with contributions from dozens of programmers, plug-in tool authors, and users.
+This new (2021-) revised version of the EEGLAB documentation is hosted on GitHub.com for ease of use and updating.
 Please send us any feedback ([eeglab@sccn.ucsd.edu](mailto:eeglab@sccn.ucsd.edu)).

 ### Download EEGLAB